yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 = Cannot access the page =

-Make sure you whitelist the site's url in your Virtual Proxy
+- Make sure you whitelist the site's url in your Virtual Proxy
+- If the virtual proxy is "yianni" make sure you add in the settings "/yianni/"

 == Screenshots ==